Christmas Advent Calendar Assembly

 Music 1 Once in Royal David’s City

-(First verse sung by soloist and then rest of children joining in, as whole cast files in)
+(First verse is sung by a soloist and the rest of children joining in, as the whole cast files in)

 Narrator: Good morning and welcome to our Assembly on

 Narrator: So.
 Let’s start with the meaning of Advent.